wakuchi/puushy/README.md

 # wakuchi's puushy

+A simple file sharing service for your VPS/homeserver.
+Made to share files with your friends, files are stored unencrypted so dont share anything personal!

-A simple file sharing service for your VPS.
-Upload files via drag & drop, get a shareable link, and track download counts.
+Upload files via drag & drop, get a shareable link with media preview, and track download counts.
 Files auto-delete after 1 hour.

 ## Features